Jfink86/CleMasterSyllabus/SlideDeck/src/objects/inheritance/index.md

 <div class="fragment">Add two methods to your derived classes.</div>
 <div class="fragment">Add a method to your base class and use it in both of your derived classes.</div>

+## Polymorphism

+- Polymorphism is the ability to redefine methods for derived classes.
+- The Latin roots - "poly" for "many" and "morph" for form - tells us that this principle allows us to have one method take many forms.
+- In order to incorporate polymorphism in C#, we need to use the `virtual` and `override` keywords.

 ## “virtual” keyword